Jlara2005/Scratch_Clone/README.md

 Use **Npm i** in your CMD to install all the packages required to use scratch clone

--step 3 running the server.
+- step 3 running the server.

 Use **node app.js** in your CMD to start up the server.
 Now you can go to localhost with the port number display on CMD.